tewarid/tewarid.github.io/_posts/2012/2012-12-17-access-control.md

 ---
 # Access control

-In this post I document a simple domain model that I have used to implement access control in my projects, the first time being sometime around 1998.
-I have since seen similar approaches to access control elsewhere, so you may already be familiar with it.
+In this post I document a simple domain model that I have used to implement access control in my projects, the first time being sometime in 1998.

-The approach mentioned here assumes that authentication is already done, you get some kind of user ID, and have to make the access control decision.
-It is different from resource oriented access control mechanisms, such as access to files, database structures and so on.
+The model described here assumes that authentication is already done, you get some kind of user ID, and have to make the access control decision.
+It is different from resource oriented access control mechanisms such as access to files, and database structures.

 ## The entities or classes